 Explainer videos are effective on social media, dedicated landing pages and embedded in emails.
 A good explainer video can be trimmed down without losing its premise, either linking back to your website or the full-length video.

 Videos are a tremendous tool for increasing a brand’s SEO search ranking.
 Note: this has less to do with the content of the video and more to do with the accompanying copy.
-Make sure to use keywords in your video title, description and tags.
+Make sure to use keywords in your video title, description and tags to supercharge your video SEO.
 If you can include subtitles, this can benefit your SEO search ranking too.

 The “can” is the important word here.
 If your explainer video requires shots of multiple locations or a celebrity appearance, it’ll need the budget to back it up.
 But a simple video shot in-house or with the right video production specialists can pack a serious ROI punch.
 After all, customers aren’t looking for high production value (though you don’t want to skimp).
 Your explainer video should be three things: informative, interesting and on-brand.